qeeg/cpp-io/Paper.md

 * There is no easy way to convert integers from native endianness to specific endianness and vice versa.
 There is an `std::byteswap` proposal ([@P1272R2]) but it doesn't solve the general case because C++ allows systems that are neither big- nor little-endian.
 * There is no easy way to convert floating point number from native represenation to ISO/IEC 60559 and vice versa.
 This makes makes portable serialization of floating point numbers very hard on non-IEC platforms. [@P1468R2] should fix this.

-While the author thinks that having endianness and floating point convertion functions available publicly is a good idea, they leave them as implementation details in this paper.
+While the author thinks that having endianness and floating point conversion functions available publicly is a good idea, they leave them as implementation details in this paper.

 Thoughts on [@BOOST.SERIALIZATION]: